privateprep/coding-space-website/src/pages/blog/2025-03-12-the-screen-time-dilemma-how-to-turn-kids-from-consumers-into-creators.md

 You don’t have to be a tech expert to guide your child toward more meaningful screen use.
 Here are some simple ways to encourage active engagement:

-* **Ask questions** – Instead of “What are you watching?” ask, “What are you creating today?”
+* **Ask questions:** Instead of “What are you watching?” ask, “What are you creating today?”
-* **Explore coding together** – Websites like Scratch, Code.org, and Tynker offer beginner-friendly coding activities.
+* **Explore coding together:** Websites like Scratch, Code.org, and Tynker offer beginner-friendly coding activities.
-* **Set creation challenges** – Challenge your child to make a short animation, build a simple game, or solve a real-world problem using code.
+* **Set creation challenges:** Challenge your child to make a short animation, build a simple game, or solve a real-world problem using code.
-* **Join a structured program** – Our after-school coding classes and camps provide the mentorship, guidance, and inspiration kids need to stay engaged and excited about learning.
+* **Join a structured program:** Our after-school coding classes and camps provide the mentorship, guidance, and inspiration kids need to stay engaged and excited about learning.

 ### Embracing Technology as a Tool for Creativity and Growth

 Technology presents an incredible opportunity for kids to learn, innovate, and express themselves.
 By shifting from consumers to creators, kids not only gain valuable technical skills but also develop confidence, resilience, and a passion for learning.
-Instead of seeing screen time as a challenge, let’s embrace it as a gateway to creativity and problem-solving.Want to give your child the tools to thrive in the digital world? \
+Instead of seeing screen time as a challenge, let’s embrace it as a gateway to creativity and problem-solving.
+Want to give your child the tools to thrive in the digital world? \
 \
 [Join our after-school and summer coding program](/classes) and watch them turn screen time into a creative, meaningful experience!